 Buying new appliances can be a pretty overwhelming task, even if you’re just buying a replacement for one that’s finally konked out.
 And if you’re buying a suite of new appliances as part of an overall kitchen/laundry room renovation, they will represent a significant expense.
 While there are so many options and levels of quality available that you could do your research for days or weeks before you really know what you want.
 Consider on top of the myriad of features available, that you also want to buy the most energy and water-efficient appliances you can afford.

 Clara Puskas, Green Kitchen Designer and Chair of the Green Committee for the National Kitchen and Bath Association Ontario Chapter, points out that you have to remember that there are two costs associated with any appliance: its upfront cost (purchase and shipping) and its running and maintenance cost.
-When you buy a cheap appliance, that is, one that’s cheaply made and not energy efficient, it will have a shorter lifespan, cost more to run, and won’t perform as well as its mid-level and top-level brands.
-In the end, it will cost you more than a well-made mid-line appliance because you will have to replace it earlier than the latter.
+When you buy a cheap appliance, that is, one that’s cheaply made and not energy efficient, it will have a shorter lifespan, cost more to run, and won’t perform as well as its mid-level and top-level brands and you will end up having to replace the replacement sooner.

 - Keep refrigerators out of direct sunlight and away from heat generating appliances such as stoves and dishwashers.
 Excess heat added makes refrigerator motors work harder and use more electricity.

-- In small households in particular consider getting a two-drawer dishwasher instead of one large dishwasher.
-It not only is more efficient, because small loads can be cleaned, but also, in small households, one drawer can store clean dishes and one drawer can store dirty ones, saving cupboard space.
+- In small households in particular, consider getting a two-drawer dishwasher instead of one large dishwasher.
+No t only is it more efficient, because small loads can be cleaned, but also, in small households, one drawer can store clean dishes and one drawer can store dirty ones, saving cupboard space.

 - Make sure appliances are installed properly to maximize energy efficiency and functionality.

 - When searching for new appliances, consider the two price tags: the purchase price and running and maintenance costs.
-Many appliances have Energuide ratings and average costs per year right on their tags.
+Appliances have Energuide ratings and average costs per year right on their tags and will have the comparison with the average comsumption for the category.

 When looking for new appliances consider that an Energy Star qualified one has to have the minimum rating — but many more than exceed it: